-Before, I was currently a Postdoctoral Researcher at the Expertise Centre for Digital Media at Hasselt University in Belgium and worked at the Media Computing Group at RWTH Aachen University.
+Before my current position, I was a Postdoctoral Researcher at the Expertise Centre for Digital Media at Hasselt University in Belgium and worked at the Media Computing Group at RWTH Aachen University.
 I was a guest lecturer for iOS programming at GUtech in Oman in 2011 and 2013.

 I received both my doctoral degree in natural sciences (2016) and my diploma in computer science (2008) from RWTH Aachen University, Germany.